terrace-sharib/dx-toolkit/src/Readme.md

 Environment Variable         | Tests included
 -----------------------------|---------------
-`DXTEST_FULL`                | Run tests in all categories below `DXTEST_CREATE_APPS`         | Run tests that may create apps and rely on the presence of some fake users and orgs `DXTEST_ENV`                 | Run tests which may clobber your local environment `DXTEST_FUSE`                | Run tests against FUSE filesystems `DXTEST_GTABLE`              | Run tests that create GTables (these tests may take a long time if waiting for GTables to close)
+`DXTEST_FULL`                | Run tests in all categories below `DXTEST_INTEGRATION`         | Run tests that may create apps, or that may rely on the presence of some users or orgs `DXTEST_ENV`                 | Run tests which may clobber your local environment `DXTEST_FUSE`                | Run tests against FUSE filesystems `DXTEST_GTABLE`              | Run tests that create GTables (these tests may take a long time if waiting for GTables to close)